jackcsullivan/interview_practice/README.md

-# interview_practice
+# Software Engineering Interview Practice for Full Time and Internships

-Interview Practice Problems and Implementations of Data Structures and Algorithms!
+This repo includes interview practice problems and implementations of data structures and algorithms!
+Data structure questions and implementations are usually written in Java and more simple, functional implementations are written in Python.